gstefans/Smileyco.in/README.md

 To learn React, check out the [React documentation](https://reactjs.org/).

-# Information on how to run Smly.trade for production use on server
+# One way how to run the (static) project for production use on server

 ## 1. Build the project with npm run build

-It builds the app and should make a build folder
+It builds the app and should make a build folder.
+You can do it on your device and then move the build folder to the server.

 ### 2. Install pm2 globally
 `sudo npm install -g pm2`

-### 3. Add this deploy script to your to your scripts in the package.json file
+### 3. If it's not there, add this deploy script to your scripts in the package.json file

 `deploy": "pm2 start ./server.sh --name yourAppName",`